smnkrisz/HO-mouse/README.md

 - 2 pcs tactile button
 - USB cabel to connect to PC
 - Breadboard
-> of course you can build it with PCB if you like soldering
+> Of course you can build it with PCB if you like soldering